skip to main content

 January 23, 2021

-Today is Wednesday, January 13th, 2021 and our guest today is Kara Coffin.
-Kara is a mother of three who specializes in guiding pregnant people to co-create a toolkit of physical, emotional, chemical and spiritual supports to call upon throughout pregnancy, labor and postpartum that honors their autonomy.
+Today is Wednesday, January 13th, 2021.
+Our guest is Kara Coffin, a mother of three who specializes in guiding pregnant people to co-create a personalized toolkit of physical, emotional, chemical, and spiritual supports to draw upon throughout pregnancy, labor, and postpartum—always honoring their autonomy.

-Kara holds a masters degree in Speech Language Pathology and used to work with...
-Read more
+Kara holds a master’s degree in Speech-Language Pathology and previously worked with… Read more

 #46 Untying Breastfeeding: Talking About Tongue Ties with Yasmin Effath, MA, IBCLC, BCST